 An injury to the area where the biceps is attached to the forearm bone in the elbow may result in ruptured or torn distal biceps and tendon.
-Fellowship-trained orthopedic surgeon Dr. Kelechi Okoroha provides diagnosis and distal biceps repair and restoration surgery in Detroit.
-He also provides the highest level of care during and after the surgery.
+Distal biceps repair surgeon Dr. Kelechi Okoroha provides diagnosis and individualized repair plans for distal biceps injury in Detroit.
+He also provides highly specialized care during and after surgery.
 Contact Dr. Okoroha’s team for an appointment today!

 What is Distal Biceps Repair?

 The biceps is a large muscle located in the front of your upper arm and runs from the shoulder to the elbow joint.
 It is attached to the bones of the shoulder and elbow by tendons.
 The distal biceps is the area where the biceps is attached to the forearm bone in the elbow.

 Distal biceps repair is a surgical procedure to restore a ruptured or torn distal biceps and tendon, caused by an injury.

 Dr. Okoroha has extensive training in distal biceps repair and provides this service for patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.

 The typical indications for distal biceps repair include:

 - “Pop” or tear felt in the front of the elbow

 - Severe pain around the crease of the elbow